-The 28 private piano studios each contain at least one grand piano (mostly Steinways) and are located off trails in the woods of the 200-acre campus.
+We have 41 grand pianos (mostly Steinways) with 23 private forest practice studios located off trails in the woods of the 200-acre campus.

-There are numerous performance opportunities in Waterside Hall, a performance space that contains two Steinway grand pianos.
+There are numerous performance opportunities in the Adamant Community Hall, a performance space that contains two Steinway grand pianos.